Washington County is home to some great canoeing, kayaking and paddle boarding, including several lakes and the beautiful St. Croix River.

 Big Marine Lake is a popular boating and fishing lake.
-There are two DNR public accesses (north and south ends) plus this Reserve.
-Because of a lot of natural shoreline and very clear water it’s a great paddling lake.
+There are two DNR public accesses (north and south ends) plus the one at Big Marine Park Reserve.
+Because of a lot of natural shoreline and very clear water it’s a great kayaking, canoeing and paddle boarding lake.

-There’s a very nice boat launch with two docks and a large parking area.
+There’s a very nice boat launch with two docks and a large parking area at the park.
 You may have to compete with motor boats to get in and out!
 Here’s the Big Marine map.

 Lake Elmo Park Reserve (Lake Elmo)

-Lake Elmo Park Reserve has two lakes open to paddling: Lake Elmo (has a general boat launch) and Eagle Point Lake (canoe and kayak access only).
-Eagle Point will offer you quiet paddling since there isn’t a motor boat launch.
+Lake Elmo Park Reserve has two lakes open to paddling: Lake Elmo (which has a general boat launch) and Eagle Point Lake (canoe and kayak access only).
+Eagle Point Lake will offer you quiet paddling since there isn’t a motor boat launch.
 Here’s the Lake Elmo map.

 Lower St. Croix River State Water Trail